 If you’re looking for an ergonomic chair, that will best fit a wide range of users out of the box, the Steelcase Gesture is likely what you need.
 With our highest scope of users score at 91, our closest competitor scored seven points less and was a close family member, the Steelcase Leap chair.
 Of course, this doesn’t come without a cost.
-At $1000, the Steelcase Gesture is one of the most expensive chairs we tested.
+At $1000, the Steelcase Gesture is one of the most expensive chairs we tested overall and the most expensive Steelcase office chair tested.
 Let’s take a closer look to find out if it was worth the price tag.

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?